Deltares/hydromt/docs/dev/architecture/architecture.rst

 -------------

 HydroMT's architecture is fully extensible.
-Developers can subclass models, components, drivers, adapters, or resolvers and register them through :ref:`the plugin system <plugin_system>`.
+Developers can subclass models, components, drivers, adapters, or resolvers and register them through :ref:`the plugin system <register_plugins>`.
 This is only required if you want to use/support your custom classes through the HydroMT data catalog or model configuration yml files.
 If you are using your custom classes directly in Python code, you can simply instantiate and use them without registering as a plugin.
 This flexibility allows HydroMT to support new model types, data formats, and workflows without changing the core library.

 See also:
-- :ref:`plugin_system`
+- :ref:`register_plugins`